fedarko/wotplot/README.md

 uses `pydivsufsort.divsufsort()` (which in turn uses [`libdivsufsort`](https://github.com/y-256/libdivsufsort)) to compute suffix arrays for each of the input strings, then iterates through these suffix arrays simultaneously to identify shared _k_-mers.
-It's a relatively simple approach, and could be made much more efficient.
+The iterating-through-suffix-arrays part of this method (aka the stuff that I wrote) is relatively simple, and could probably be made much more efficient.

 More recently, I switched to using [`pydivsufsort.common_substrings()`](https://github.com/louisabraham/pydivsufsort/issues/42)